jbaragry/mcpi-scratch/README.md

 A Scratch 2.0 extension application for the Minecraft Pi Protocol

+# Status
+Currently working on a fix to MCPI-Scratch working with [ScratchX](http://http://scratchx.org/)

 # Introduction
 MCPI-Scratch lets you write Scratch scripts to manipulate Minecraft.